awsdocs/aws-codedeploy-user-guide/doc_source/managed-policies.md

   }
   ```

-Permissions for some aspects of the deployment process are granted to two other role types that act on behalf of CodeDeploy, rather than to IAM users:
+Permissions for some aspects of the deployment process are granted to two other role types that act on behalf of CodeDeploy:
 + An *IAM instance profile* is an IAM role that you attach to your Amazon EC2 instances\.
 This profile includes the permissions required to access the Amazon S3 buckets or GitHub repositories where the applications are stored\.
 For more information, see [Step 4: Create an IAM instance profile for your Amazon EC2 instances](getting-started-create-iam-instance-profile.md)\.
 + A *service role* is an IAM role that grants permissions to an AWS service so it can access AWS resources\.
 The policies you attach to the service role determine which AWS resources the service can access and the actions it can perform with those resources\.
 For CodeDeploy, a service role is used for the following:
   + To read either the tags applied to the instances or the Amazon EC2 Auto Scaling group names associated with the instances\.
 This enables CodeDeploy to identify instances to which it can deploy applications\.